 Read to Succeed Buffalo CARE Child Care

 CARE Child Care is the foundation of this RTSB continuum of high quality language and literacy resources.
 CARE Child Care is a quality improvement literacy infusion program for licensed child care providers operating in the City of Buffalo.
-CARE partners with these professionals, bridging the gap between learning theory and practice, ensuring that your child receives the high quality care and individualized attention they need to be school ready.
+CARE partners with these professionals, bridging the gap between learning theory and practice, ensuring that the children in RTSB participating sites are receiving the highest quality of care available.

 CARE improves child care and classroom quality by working with providers/teachers in their program over two years.
-With the support of RTSB's early literacy intervention specialists, CARE Child Care integrates the five steps of early literacy growth - language and vocabulary, comprehension, letter knowledge, sound and print awareness - in home based child care sites and Head Start programs.
+With the support of RTSB's early literacy intervention specialists, CARE Child Care integrates the five steps of early literacy growth - language and vocabulary, comprehension, letter knowledge, sound and print awareness - in child care sites and Head Start programs.

 CARE Child Care scores a child care program's quality improvement efforts through the use of Environment Rating Scale (ERS) tools.
 ERS tools create quality improvement plans for the school year that are specific to the needs of the caregiver and the children in their care.
 The tool measures items in child care such as: space and furnishings, personal care routines, listening and talking, activities, interaction, program structure, parents and provider/staff.

 CARE Child Care also uses age-appropriate screening measures to ensure that infants, toddlers and preschoolers' communication, problem solving, personal social and motor skills are on track.
 RTSB's goal, in partnership with knowledgeable and caring child care professionals, is to make sure that all children benefit from the best possible care as early as possible!

 CARE Child Care, funded by a grant from the United Way of Buffalo & Erie County, promotes the utilization of CARE graduate sites including: